22 Best Things To Do In Croatia (Approved By Locals)

 Out of all the incredible places you can experience in Croatia, I must say that exploring Mljet promises unparalleled serenity with an adrenaline kick.

-Within the park, I highly recommend visiting the Isle of Saint Mary, nestled within a saltwater lake and home to a 12th-century Benedictine Monastery.
+What’s more, within the park there is the Isle of Saint Mary, nestled within a saltwater lake.
+It is home to a 12th-century Benedictine Monastery and unbelievable natural beauty.

-If you’re into sports, consider renting a bicycle to leisurely pedal along the scenic 9-kilometer loop trail or opt for a kayak rental to explore the crystal-clear waters.
+If you’re into sports, consider renting a bicycle to leisurely pedal along the scenic 9-kilometer loop trail.
+It’s a workout with the best view ever!
+Another one of my favorite activities on Mljet is renting a kayak to explore the crystal-clear waters.

 4. Walk the Dubrovnik City Walls